Wiredcraft/dashy/README.md

 `Needs verification` - To change the design/view at a later time you must manually add it into CouchDB yourself.

-##Install Script
-The install script is now very out-dated and will be updated soon.
-Once updated this section will detail the script's abilities.

 ##CouchDB
 Names of Databases in use: